 Can I use multiple lounge access methods in one day?

-Technically yes, but most travelers only visit one lounge per departure.
-You cannot "double-dip" by using both Priority Pass and a separate card to bring extra guests into the same lounge.
+Technically yes, though most travelers only visit one lounge per departure.
+You cannot use two separate access methods to bring extra guests into the same lounge.

 Are children allowed in Newark lounges?